bitrix24/b24restdocs/api-reference/chat-bots/chats/events/on-imbot-delete.md

 >
 > Who can subscribe: any user

-The event `ONIMBOTDELETE` is for deleting a chatbot.
+The `ONIMBOTDELETE` event is for deleting a chatbot.

 {% note warning %}

 The fields described below are the contents of the [data] field in the event.
 The authorization data in the [auth] key contains the data of the user who initiated the event.
-To obtain the authorization data of the bot, you need to use [data][BOT][__BOT_CODE__].
+To obtain the bot's authorization data, you need to use [data][BOT][__BOT_CODE__].

 {% endnote %}